yosbenj/lab-unsupervised-learning-intro/readme.md

 After that, you want to send the `Spotify` audio features of the submitted song to the clustering model, which should return a cluster number.

-We want to have as many songs as possible to create the clustering model, so we will the songs you collected to a bigger dataset available on Kaggle containing 160 thousand songs.
+We want to have as many songs as possible to create the clustering model, so we will add the songs you collected to a bigger dataset available on Kaggle containing 160 thousand songs.